xmlet/topgenius/README.md

 We include in `jmeter` folder the scripts used to run performance tests of topgenius web application comparing the three view engine approaches.
-By default, these scripts use a 5000 tracks workload.
-We may change this value to evaluate other scenarios.

 **Notice:**
 * You should have Jmeter installed **with the Selenium/WebDriver plug-in**.